-- It’s less expensive because they don’t have to pay for gas or parking fees.
+- It’s less expensive because there’s no cost for gas or parking fees.

-- They end up forming a tight bond with the personal consultant.
-The consultant becomes a type of confidant to the person.
-Venting to someone you trust can feel so good inside and then when you walk away with good insight, that can be so much better.
+- They end up forming a close bond with their personal coach who becomes a confidant.
+Venting to someone you trust can make you feel better inside and provide you useful insight.

-Personal consultants are professionals that help you improve your life.
-Everyone has something about their life they are unhappy with, and a personal consultant can help bring it out and turn it around.
-A personal consultant can take the time no one else will give you, so you can figure things out.
+Personal coaches are professionals that help you improve your life.
+Everyone has something about their life they’re unhappy with.
+But a personal coach can help bring those feelings out and turn them around.

-Most of the clients in personal consulting seek to solve problems or improve their life in some way.
-Some will enter into it having a specific situation they need to figure out, while others won’t know what they need to do, but they know they need to do something.
+Most clients seek to solve problems or improve their life in some way.
+Some enter coaching with a specific situation they need to resolve.
+Others may not be aware of the precise cause of their problem, but know something needs to change

 Problem Solving Help

-A personal consultant knows the right questions to ask to get behind the problem(s) you are having.
-This helps you get a better view of what you’re dealing with, so you’re able to come up with possibilities on how you’re going to deal with it.
-The personal consultant will never tell you that you should do this or you should do that.
-A personal consultant guides you to come up with your own solutions.
-He or she may provide suggestions, but you are the one who will ultimately make the decision on what you want to do.
+A personal coach knows the right questions to ask to get to the bottom of the problem(s) you’re having.
+This helps you get a better view of what you’re dealing with, so you’re able to come up with solutions.
+Your personal coach will never tell you to do this or do that.
+A personal coach guides you to come up with your own solutions.
+He or she may provide suggestions.
+But ultimately, you’re the one who will decide the best course of action.

 Continued Support During Transitions

-Some people will find out how to improve their life and be able to take that and change their life.
-Others need more help along the way – personal consulting continues to provide the support.
-Those who need it will receive assistance with knowing which steps to take to get to the goals they have come up with during previous personal consulting sessions.
-This way each time a personal consultant meets with a client, he or she will review what has been done since the last session, the challenges that were discovered, and then what will be done in the next several days until the next session.
-There is never any criticism for not following through – there is never any judgement.
-A personal consultant is simply by your side to help you do whatever it is you want to do – he/she is just there to help you.
+Some people are to improve their lives and take what they’re learned to change their life.
+Others need more help along the way.
+Personal coaching for seniors continues to provide that support.
+Those who need it can receive assistance with knowing which steps to take to reach the goals they set during previous personal coaching for seniors sessions.
+Each time a personal coach for seniors meets with a client, the coach will review what’s been done since the last session, the challenges that were discovered, and what can be done before the next session.
+Your personal coach will never judge or criticize you for lack of follow-through.
+A personal coach is simply by your side to help you do or achieve whatever it is you desire.

-Personal consulting has no time parameters.
-You do not have to be in personal consulting for weeks, months or years.
-You have sessions when you want to have them – when you need them.
-If you only need a session once a week, that will be fine.
-You will be helped.
-If you only need it once a month, that’s okay too.
+Personal coaching has no time parameters.
+You don’t have to be in personal coaching for weeks, months, or years.
+You have sessions when you want or need them.
+If you only need a session once a week or once a month, that’s fine.
 It’s whatever you think is best for you.

-Many people enjoy being able to dictate when they will have a session.
-They also like how they can stop and start at any time.
-This level of autonomy gives them a sense of being powerful in controlling their life.
+Many people enjoy the opportunity to determine when they’ll have a session.
+They also enjoy the ability to start and stop at any time.
+This gives them a sense of autonomy.

-You’re here because something in your life troubles you.
-Don’t continue to live like this because it is not fair to you or the people around you.
-It’s time to care for yourself.
+You’re here because something is troubling you.
+Don’t continue to live like this because it isn’t fair to you or those around you.
+It’s time to care of yourself.

-You can do this with psychotherapy, counseling, or personal consulting.
-Now that you know the differences between each one, you can probably easily figure out which one is best for you and your situation.
+You can do this through any of these options: senior psychotherapy, counseling for older adults, or personal coaching for seniors.
+Now that you know the differences between them, you can determine which is best for you and your situation.

-If personal consulting seems to be the best choice, please click here to learn more about personal consultant Kendall Van Blarcom.
-He has many decades of experience as a licensed marriage and family counselor in California.
+If personal coaching for seniors seems to be the best choice, click here to learn more about personal coach, Kendall Van Blarcom.
+He has many decades of experience as a licensed marriage and family counselor in California and phone therapy coach.
 He specializes in older adults and their caregivers, and is known for being “a senior helping seniors.”